-The procedure begins with the removal of all decay and metals in the tooth.
-A final impression will be taken of the tooth.
-This impression will be sent to our lab where your new restoration will be crafted.
-While this new tooth is created, we will provide you with a temporary restoration.
-Our temporary restorations will resemble your natural teeth so that you can continue with your daily life without worrying about a missing or incompatible tooth.
+The procedure begins with the removal of all decay and metals from your compromised tooth.
+An impression of your tooth is then taken, which is sent to our on-site lab, where your new restoration will be crafted.
+While the crown is being prepared, we will prepare your tooth and provide you with a temporary crown so that you can continue on with your daily life without worrying about a missing or exposed tooth.

 During your second visit, we will seat or cement-in your permanent crown.

 At American Biodental Center, we provide ceramic metal-free crowns.
 You can rest assured knowing that your new tooth, made with biocompatible materials, will be virtually unnoticeable while also flawlessly complementing the rest of your smile.